 Replace your gloves as soon as possible if they are torn, punctured, contaminated, or if their ability to function as a barrier is compromised.

 Remove contaminated gloves by turning them inside out.
 Be careful to prevent any splashing or spraying of potentially infectious material.
 You should always wash your hands after removing your gloves, even if you don't think they were contaminated.

 Wear face shields when splashes, sprays, spatters, or droplets of infectious material pose a hazard to your eyes, nose, or mouth.
 It is always better to be prepared and wear a face shield if there is any chance of potential exposure to your eyes, nose, or mouth.

 Use a disposable ventilation mask or shield with a one-way valve to prevent an exposure when performing rescue ventilations during CPR.
 It is common for patients to vomit during CPR due to excess air in the stomach.

 Place contaminated protective equipment in appropriately designed areas or containers for cleaning or disposal.
-These areas or containers should be properly labeled and identified in your employer's exposure control plan.
+These areas or containers should be properly labeled as such and identified in your employer's exposure control plan.

 Sarah is a medical laboratory technician.
 As part of her job duties she analyzes blood and body fluid samples.
 Sarah was recently reprimanded for not wearing disposable gloves to perform her work duties.
-She tells her supervisor the gloves make it hard for her to handle the collection containers and that she would like to not be required to wear gloves.
+She tells her supervisor the gloves make it hard for her to handle the collection containers and that she would prefer not to wear gloves.